alexnathanson/CASE_sensor_network/README.md

 ## To do

-check daily file size to storage capacity laptop to pull and archive files remote access or posting... git? look into Bonjour on windows to deal with host names
+SIMPLIFY setting up PIs with custom configs???? test - laptop to pull and archive files remote access or posting... git? look into Bonjour on windows to deal with host names